-Only shareholders who had shares registered in their names as of the close of business on February 26, 2018, will be able to vote at the Annual Meeting.
+Only shareholders as of the close of business on February 27, 2023, the record date for the Annual Meeting, will have the opportunity to vote, participate in and ask questions at the Annual Meeting.
 If you are a shareholder and plan to attend the Annual Meeting in person, please refer to the section of the Proxy Statement titled "Commonly Asked Questions and Answers about the Annual Meeting" for information about attendance requirements.